kosmolot-mods/geodesy/README.md

 Run `/geodesy project (directions)` to project the geode onto three planes and create the farm structure:

-* Moss block means this location contains amethyst clusters to be pushed and destroyed.
+* Pumpkin means this location contains amethyst clusters to be pushed and destroyed.
 * Crying obsidian block means this location contains budding amethyst blocks, so the flying machine must not fly through that location.
-* Obsidian marks the outer frame of the machine.
+* Moss marks the outer frame of the machine.
 * Buttons inside the farm mark spots that can't be harvested; you should have those buttons in the farm to prevent items from landing on unharvested amethyst clusters.